-Performing Social Justice features student-engaged research and experience-based projects that utilize performance as a methodology of engaging vital social issues and enacting social change.
-Taught as a sprint course, the lab is organized around the following questions: how have notions of social justice been conceptualized over time?
+Performing Social Justice used performance as a way of engaging vital social issues and enacting change.
+Taught as a sprint course, the lab was organized around the following questions: how have notions of social justice been conceptualized over time?
 Who counts, or is excluded, from definitions of citizenship?
 How is social justice performed/embodied and by whom?
 How can performance reveal fissures in structures of oppression?
 How do various populations resist normative notions of citizenship, thus blurring lines between borders, nations, and the un/documented?

-Taking inspiration from the Living Newspapers of the 1930s, as well as from contemporary practices in devising theatre, students in this lab will research, reflect, and take creative action as they experiment with ways to represent a complex civic problem.
-The lab will culminate in a short collaborative performance based on current issues found in the headlines.
-The final performance piece will engage Miami audiences and particular community groups in civic dialog to explore multiple perspectives and expand critical consciousness regarding an issue or current event related to social justice.
+Taking inspiration from the Living Newspapers of the 1930s, as well as from contemporary practices in devising theatre, students in this lab researched, reflected, and took creative action as they experimented with ways to represent two complex civic problems--racism and climate change.
+The lab culminated in a short collaborative performance.